 Over the years, some of the finest and most important research on perennial crops has been conducted on the site resulting in East Malling’s world-wide reputation.
 Some of the more widely adopted developments have been achieved in the areas of fruit plant culture (especially the development of rootstocks), agronomy, fruit breeding, post-harvest storage and the biology and control of pests and diseases.

-Historic tours of East Malling Research are held between March and November.
+Historic tours of East Malling Research Station are held between March and November.
 Booking is essential – click here for further details.